-(4) Consists of the following shares of Class A Common Stock registered for resale by the Selling Holders (as defined under "Frequently Used Terms"): (i) 37,074,619 shares of Class A Common Stock issuable upon the exchange of Common Units (as defined under "Frequently Used Terms") and the surrender and cancellation of a corresponding number of shares of Class A Common Stock (as defined under "Frequently Used Terms") into Common Units (as defined under "Frequently Used Terms") and the surrender and cancellation of a corresponding number of shares of Class B Common Stock (as defined under "Frequently Used Terms") into Common Units and the exchange of such Common Units and the surrender and cancellation of a corresponding number of shares of Class B Common Stock; (iv) 820,310 shares of Class A Common Stock issuable upon vesting of certain Applicable Premium Units (as defined under "Frequently Used Terms") into Common Units and the surrender and cancellation of a corresponding number of shares of Class B Common Stock issuable upon conversion of an equal number of shares of Class A Common Stock (as defined under "Frequently Used Terms") into Common Units and the surrender and cancellation of a corresponding number of shares of Class A Common Stock issuable upon conversion of an equal number of shares of Class A Common Stock (so defined under "Frequently Used Terms") (vi) 6,196 shares of Class A Common Stock issuable upon vesting of certain Applicable Premium Units and Class A Common Stock issuable upon vesting of certain Applicable Class A Common Stock underlying the Private Placement Warrants.
-The aggregate number of Shares of Class A Common Stock shall be adjusted to include any additional shares of Class A Common Stock that may become issuable as a result of any stock dividend, stock shall be capitalization or other similar transaction.
+(4) Consists of the following shares of Class A Common Stock registered for resale by the Selling Holders (as defined under "Frequently Used Terms"): (i) 37,768,682 shares of Class A Common Stock issued in the Business Combination (as defined under "Frequently Used Terms"); (ii) 158,959,448 shares of Class A Common Stock issuable upon the exchange of Common Units (as defined under "Frequently Used Terms") and the surrender and cancellation of a corresponding number of shares of Class B Common Stock (as defined under "Frequently Used Terms"); (iii) 826,506 shares of Class A Common Stock issuable upon vesting of the Applicable Premium Units (as defined under "Frequently Used Terms") into Common Units and the exchange of such Common Units and the surrender and cancellation of a corresponding number of shares of Class B Common Stock and (iv) 6,266,667 shares of Class A Common Stock underlying the Private Placement Warrants.
+The aggregate number of shares of Class A Common Stock shall be adjusted to include any additional shares of Class A Common Stock that may become issuable as a result of any stock dividend, stock split, recapitalization or other similar transaction.